schemedoc/surveys/surveys/CaseSensitivityArcfide.md

 * Case behavior is excessively religious and emotional
 * We have two precedences, one R6RS and one R5RS, in standards for doing different case behavior
 * In the presence of different character sets and traditions, certain case behaviors are more prevalent
-* The solution to the behavior must be compatible both in Scheme Core and Scheme 7
+* The solution to the behavior must be compatible both in Scheme Core and s7

 ## Proposed Solution